Illinois Commerce Commission

 Other Energy Matters

 The energy world is changing.
 The proliferation of rooftop solar, electric energy storage, and distributed generation is changing the utility and energy landscape.
-Likewise, solar cooperatives, municipal owned utility renewable projects, and large scale solar are all becoming more common.
+Community solar, municipal owned utility renewable projects, and large scale solar are all becoming more common.
 Biomass gas generation and biofuels continue to grow.
-Shay Phillips, Ltd. is uniquely poised to navigate others through this constantly altering landscape.
-Our attorneys include former Administrative Law Judges, former utility general counsel, former biolubricant researchers for the Agricultural Research Service arm of the USDA and experienced litigators and corporate attorneys
+Shay Law, Ltd. is experienced and positioned to assist clients to navigate through this constantly altering landscape.
+Our attorneys include former Administrative Law Judges, former utility general counsel, and experienced corporate attorneys

-While we cannot guaranty similar results in a particular case, Shay Phillips, Ltd. is proud that we regularly obtain favorable results for our clients.
+While we cannot guaranty similar results in a particular case, Shay Law, Ltd. is proud that we regularly obtain favorable results for our clients.
 Some recent examples include:

-- In the Ameren Illinois Rivers series of cases, we represented a landowner who wanted to relocate the high voltage transmission line from his 30+ acres of land and timber.
+In the Ameren Illinois Rivers transmission line project series of cases, we represented several interested parties, including a landowner who wanted to relocate the high voltage transmission line from his 30+ acres of land and timber.
 We successfully persuaded the Commerce Commission to order a rerouting of the line away from our client’s property.
 We also represented two landowners in persuading the Commission to endorse a route that moved the line away from their properties

-- We also have represented over a dozen landowners in easement negotiations with Ameren for its Illinois Rivers transmission line project.
+We also have represented over a dozen landowners in easement negotiations with Ameren for its Illinois Rivers transmission line project.
 We were able to secure the landowners increased compensation and more favorable easement terms.
-Moreover, we were able to extricate at least one group of landowners from eminent domain proceedings at the Commerce Commission, allowing good-faith negotiations to continue without the imminent threat of condemnation hanging over their heads.
+Moreover, we were able to extricate at least one group of landowners from eminent domain proceedings at the Commerce Commission, allowing good-faith negotiations to continue without the imminent threat of condemnation.
 Ameren sued another group of our landowner clients in circuit court, seeking to condemn their land.
-We secured additional time to respond in that case and secured through negotiations favorable easement terms and compensation for our clients, thereby achieving favorable results and avoiding costly and lengthy litigation with an uncertain outcome.
+We secured through negotiations favorable easement terms and compensation for our clients, thereby achieving favorable results and avoiding costly and lengthy litigation with an uncertain outcome.